What are mobile, manufactured, and modular homes?

-Like the saying goes, variety is the spice of life, and you may have heard different names used for your mobile home and homes like it over time.
-In order to make sure you're getting the most bang for your buck when getting a mobile home insurance quote, you'll want to make sure that you're using the most accurate term to describe the type of house you live in.
+You may have heard different names used for your mobile home and homes like it over time.
+To make sure you're getting the most out of a mobile home insurance quote, you'll want to make sure that you're using the most accurate term to describe the type of house you live in.

-- Usually built in a factory & taken to the property where they are set up
+- Usually built in a factory and taken to the property where they are set up

 - May be built on a metal frame instead of a crawlspace or basement

-Modular homes are also built in factories and then installed on site, but the similarities start to fade after that.
-They must comply with whatever local building codes are in effect for that state and county.
-Panelized homes would also fall under this category.
+Modular homes and mobile homes are also built in factories and then installed on site.
+From there the similarities start to fade.
+Modular homes must follow local building codes in the state and county they're installed.
+Panelized homes also fall under this category.
 Modular homes tend to have a few characteristics in common:

-- Often delivered in two or more pieces
+- Often delivered in 2 or more pieces

 - Typically built on crawlspaces or basements